Japan in November: photography to inspire your wanderlust

 With more than two thousand temples and shrines, as well as parks, gardens, museums, restaurants, and bars, there is simply something for everyone.

-The Kinkaku-ji temple, one of Kyoto’s top attractions, is so shiny you don’t wanna forget your sunglasses, seriously 🙂
+The Kinkaku-ji temple, one of Kyoto’s top attractions, is so shiny you don’t wanna forget your sunglasses, seriously 🙂 We had trouble taking any pictures with the Kinkaku-ji in the background, as the sun was shining straight into our eyes!

 If you go a bit off the most popular sites, you can find some quiet and cute temples and buildings.
 Like this one, for example, just next to the Ryoan-ji with its mysterious rock garden with 15 scattered rocks and no plants.

+Kiyomizu-dera’s front facade is supported by a 13-meter-tall wooden stage.
 During the Edo period, there was a funny belief that leaping off this stage would make your wish come true.
 The Edo period is over, so we definitely do not recommend trying it nowadays 🙂

 While the stupendous Kiyomizu-dera temple in Kyoto’s Southern Higashiyama district might be its number one attraction, there’s much, much more.

-One can easily spend half a day exploring this superb neighbourhood.
+You can easily spend half a day exploring this superb neighbourhood.
 Crooked streets, cosy little teashops, and various temples, small and grand, are all waiting to be discovered.

 Discovering the beauty of Kyoto’s temples is among the top experiences this magnificent city offers.